The three men vying to lead Greece

 Issued on: Modified:

-Athens (AFP) – Greece will hold a legislative election on May 21 that promises to be the closest in more than a decade, with three main parties competing for seats in the 300-member parliament.
+Athens (AFP) – Greece votes on Sunday in a general election that promises to be the closest in more than a decade, with three main parties competing for seats in the 300-member parliament.

 Outgoing prime minister Kyriakos Mitsotakis of conservative New Democracy, former premier Alexis Tsipras of leftist Syriza and ex-European lawmaker Nikos Androulakis of the Socialists are aiming to lead their parties to victory.

-But polls suggest that no party will emerge from this ballot with a majority of seats in parliament, meaning at least two of the parties will need to cooperate to form a government to avoid a fresh election by July.
+While Mitsotakis is heading into the election with opinion polls giving him a clear lead, the surveys also suggest that he is unlikely to garner a lead wide enough for an outright majority in parliament.
+This means that at least two of the parties will need to cooperate to form a government to avoid a fresh election by July.

 Here is a look at the leaders of the main three parties.